Pros and Cons of 5 Residential Carpet Fibres

 Polyester residential carpet fibres

 Polyester is the worst of all residential carpet fibres.
 It is a carpet cleaner’s nightmare!
-While it has excellent colourfastness and is resistant to water-soluble stains, it is much less resilient and has very poor abrasion-resistant.
+While it has excellent colourfastness and is resistant to water-soluble stains, it is much less resilient and has very poor abrasion resistance.
 The fibres will lie flat, and traffic lanes will look worn.
 Cleaning will not help restore the pile.

 Olefin residential carpet fibres